-ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the fiscal year ended July 31, 2022

-OR

-□ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15 (d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the Transition Period from to

-Commission File Number 001-12622

-OIL-DRI CORPORATION OF AMERICA

-(Exact name of the registrant as specified in its charter)

-Delaware36-2048898(State or other jurisdiction of incorporation or organization)(I.R.S.
-Employer Identification No.)410 North Michigan Avenue, Suite 40060611-4213Chicago, Illinois(Zip Code)

-Registrant's telephone number, including area code (312) 321-1515

-Securities registered pursuant to Section 12(b) of the Act:

-Title of Each Class Trading Symbol(s) Name of Each Exchange on Which Registered Common Stock, par value \$0.10 per share ODC New York Stock Exchange

-Securities registered pursuant to Section 12(g) of the Act: None

-Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
-Yes \Box No $\boxed{\times}$

-Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.
-Yes \Box No \boxtimes

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.

-Yes  No 🗆

-Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (\$232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
-Yes \boxtimes No \square
+☑ ANNUAL REPORT PURSUANT TO SEC For the fiscal year ended July 31, 2022 2 ECURITIES EXCHANGE ACT OF 1934 OR ☐ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15 (d) OF T THE SECURITIES EXCHANGE ACT OF 1934 40 For the Transition Period from Comm ission File Number 001-1 2622 OIL-DRI CO RPORATION O F AMERICA (Exact name of the registrant as specified in its charter) Delaware 36-2048898 (State or other jurisdiction of incorporation or org ranization) (I.R.S.
+Employer Identification No.) ' ' 410 North Michigan Avenue, S uite 400 60611-4213 Chicago, Illinois (Zip Code) Registrant's telephone number, including area code (3 12) 321-1515 Securities reg istered pursuant to Section 12(b) ) of the Act: Title of Each Class Trading Symbol(s) Name of Each Exchange on Which Registered Common Stock, par value \$0.10 per share ODC New York Stock Exchange Securities registe red pursuant to Section 12(g) of the Act: None Indicate by check mark if the registrant is a well- known seasoned issuer, as defin Yes $\square$ No $\overline{\mathbf{X}}$ ed in Rule 405 of the Securities Act.
+Indicate by check mark if the registrant is not req uired to file reports pursuant to \$\text{Yes} \square \text{No \notine{\mathbb{Z}}} Section 13 or Section 15(d) of the Act.
+Indicate by check mark whether the registrant Securities Exchange Act of 1934 during the precifile such reports), and (2) has been subject to such eeding 12 months (or for such sh norter period that the registrant was required to Indicate by check mark whether the registrant has pursuant to Rule 405 of Regulation S-T (§232.4 that the registrant was required to submit and pos 05 of this chapter) during the pr Indicate by check mark whether the registrant is a large accelerated filer, an acc elerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
+See the definitions of "large accelerated filer," "accelerated filer,"

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
-See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.
+"smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.

-Large accelerated filer Smaller reporting company \mathbf{X} Accelerated filer \boxtimes Emerging growth company Non-accelerated filer

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. o

-Indicate by check mark whether the registrant has filed a report on and attestation to its management's assessment of the effectiveness of its internal control over financial reporting under Section 404(b) of the Sarbanes-Oxley Act (15 U.S.C.
-7262(b)) by the registered public accounting firm that prepared or issued its audit report. \square

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).

-Yes 🗆 No 🗵

-The aggregate market value of Oil-Dri's Common Stock owned by non-affiliates as of January 31, 2022 was \$180,521,731.

-Number of shares of each class of Oil-Dri's capital stock outstanding as of September 30, 2022: Common Stock - 5,074,630 shares Class B Stock - 2,045,415 shares Class A Common Stock - 0 shares
+Large accelerated filer Smaller reporting company [X] Accelerated filer X Emerging growth company $\Box$ Non-accelerated filer , strant has elected not to use the extended transition period is provided pursuant to Section 13(a) of the Exchange Act. • over financial reporting under n and attestation to its management's assessment of the Section 404(b) of the Sarbanes-Oxley Act (15 U.S.C. and its audit report.
+X Indicate by check mark whether the reg gistrant is a shell company (as d Yes □ No 🏾 lefined in Rule 12b-2 of the Exchange Act).
+The aggregate market value of Oil-Dri 's Common Stock owned by no n-affiliates as of January 31, 2022 was \$180,521,731.
+Number of shares of each class of Oil-1 1 1